 But all this didn’t seem to put Dent off as he still carried on living in the house.

-When Mr MacGillvray died in 2002 the house was sold to Dutch owners who preferred to remain anonymous.
+When Mr. MacGillvray died in 2002 the house changed ownership again.
+This time Dutch owners who preferred to remain anonymous.
 They converted it back to a private dwelling and used it as a holiday home.

-On 23rd of December 2015 a fire seriously damaged the house.
-Although most of the house was ablaze, no-one was home at the time therefore there were no casualties.
-A further fire occurred in July 2019 that finished off the rest of the interior.
-This was another unexplained incident and arson was suspected.
+On the 23rd of December 2015, a fire damaged the house.
+Although most of the house was ablaze, no-one was home at the time so there were no casualties.

-The house is now in the hands of an organisation that intends to restore it to its former glory due to its grade B listed building status.
-With its long reputation as a place of devil worship, Satanism and occult practices it would be better to leave well alone.
-Instead it looks like the demons are getting their dark place of residence back.
-A place where the most evil Satanist in Britain once lived.
-A place where a portal was opened up to let loose Hell’s inhabitants.
-A place where evil can be felt in the atmosphere.
-It is said that local residents in the past have given it a wide birth and many still do to this day for that matter.
+The house is now in the hands of an organization that intends to restore it to its former glory.
+It being a grade B listed building has piqued interest.
+With its long reputation of evil.
+It being a place of devil worship, Satanism, and occult practices it would be better to leave well alone.
+Instead, it looks like the demons are getting their dark house back.
+A place where the evilest Satanist in Britain once lived.
+A place where a portal opened up to let free hell’s inhabitants.
+A place where evil feelings move through the atmosphere.
+Many local residents have given it a wide berth in the past and still do to this day.